khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 First, what's with the very long sentences? _"Do you remember the first time you answered a paying customer’s email, quickly and courteously, with joy and even honor at the opportunity to solve a problem, delivering exactly the solution they needed, right when they needed it?"_ This is just confusing.

 Second, and this is very subjective, but the parts could flow a little better.
-I especially feel like part two and three could be merged together.
+In particular, I feel like part two and three could be merged together.
+They're about the same thing after all.

 The next part is _brillant_!
 Most sales pages would jump straight to the presentation of the product.
 The snappy guys chose to feature a great customer testimonial. **"We ain't going back"**.
 This is gold!